Understanding multi-layered transmission matrices: Spectra coverage in the weakly scattering case

 \boldstart{Numerical validation:} To test the decay of the multi-slice fitting error as a function of the number of layers $M$, we generated synthetic transmission matrices.
-We used two types of refractive index volumes, in the first case we selected random values for the spectrum $\frefin(\bkv)$, for any frequency $\|\bkv\|\leq\fsmprng$, using a band $\fsmprng=0.3/\lambda$.
-The second type of refractive volume $\refin(\ptd)$ is filled with set of spheres at random positions, each sphere has a random refractive index different than that of the leading medium.
-This is a more realistic approximation to the structure of real tissue where we have cells with a certain refractive index embedded in a surrounding medium with a different refractive index.
-In \figref{fig:comp_spct}(a) we show a slice through the two spectra $\frefin(\bkv)$ we receive, with the random spheres the spectrum decays more naturally, and we have much more content at low frequencies than in high ones.
+We used two types of RI volumes, in the first case we selected random values for the spectrum $\frefin(\bkv)$, for any frequency $\|\bkv\|\leq\fsmprng$, using a band $\fsmprng=0.3/\lambda$.
+The second type of RI volume $\refin(\ptd)$ is filled with a set of spheres at random positions, and each sphere has a random RI different than that of the leading medium.
+This is a more realistic approximation to the structure of real tissue where we have cells with a certain RI embedded in a surrounding medium with a different RI.
+In \figref{fig:comp_spct}(a) we show a slice through the two spectra $\frefin(\bkv)$ we receive.
+With the random spheres the spectrum decays more naturally, and we have much more content at low frequencies than at high ones.
 This is a more realistic approximation to the spectrum of real tissue since the fact that tissue is forward scattering implies that its spectrum should have more content at lower frequencies.
-We start with weakly scattering volumes with a low optical depth value $\od=0.5$.